Amy is an attorney in the firm’s Litigation Practice Group. Amy practices

 summa cum laude, from Loyola Law School, Los Angeles.

-Amy currently serves as the Vice President of the Federal Practice Section
+Amy currently serves as the Vice Chair of the Federal Practice Section

 of the New Hampshire Bar Association.